What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 While diet is a great place to start, certain types of physical activity can also speed up your progress.

 CDC guidelines propose at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise per week, plus strength-training exercises at least twice per week.
 These recommendations are backed by research, but I try to do what I can.
 Committing to 150 minutes of exercise each is daunting, especially if you haven’t been doing any exercise at all.
 It’s OK to start with a more moderate cadence - whatever works for you.
+The problem with many of the more general exercise recommendations is they were formulated decades ago and based largely on men's physiology.
+You have to find routines, like resistance training, that are supported with studies involving women, and specifically women with PCOS.

 Specific belly fat exercises for PCOS include workouts that balance hormones.
 Cardio, resistance training, and yoga have all been shown to lower belly fat.

-4. Use hormone balance supplements
+5. Use hormone balance supplements

 Certain supplements have been studied for their ability to improve PCOS and reduce symptoms.